conan-io/docs/tutorial/creating_packages/define_package_information.rst

 - Propagating environment information to consumers
 - Define components for Conan packages that provide multiple libraries

-Let's see some of those.
-First, clone the project sources if you already didn't.
+Let's see some of those in action.
+First, clone the project sources if you haven't done so yet.
 You can find them in the `examples2.0 repository <https://github.com/conan-io/examples2>`_ on
 GitHub: